-We expect to deploy the net proceeds on a leveraged basis within 90 days of the closing of this offering.
-Depending on the economic environment and our outlook for the mortgage market at the time we ultimately deploy the net proceeds on a leveraged basis, the percentage allocations of agency securities, including fixed rate, ARM and hybrid ARM pass-through certificates and CMOs, within our initial leveraged investment portfolio may differ from the currently expected allocations described above.
-See "Risk Factors" and "Special Note Regarding Forward-Looking Statements."
+Distributions

 Depending on the availability of our targeted investments in agency securities within the 90 days following the closing of this offering, we may temporarily invest the net proceeds in readily marketable, short-term, interest-bearing investments, including money market accounts, that are consistent with our intention to qualify as a REIT.
 These temporary investments are expected to provide a lower net return than we hope to achieve from our targeted investments in agency securities.

-Distributions Federal income tax law requires that a REIT distribute annually at least 90% of its REIT taxable income, determined without regard to the deduction for dividends paid and excluding net capital gains.
+Federal income tax law requires that a REIT distribute annually at least 90% of its REIT taxable income, determined without regard to the deduction for dividends paid and excluding net capital gains.
 In connection with these requirements, we intend to make regular quarterly distributions of all or substantially all of our REIT taxable income to holders of our common stock out of assets legally available therefor.
 Any distributions we make will be at the discretion of our Board of Directors and will depend upon, among other things, our actual results of operations.
 For more information, please see "Distribution Policy" and "Federal Income Tax Considerations."

-Proposed Nasdaq symbol "AGNC" Ownership and transfer restrictions In order to assist us in complying with the limitations on the concentration of ownership of a REIT imposed by the Internal Revenue Code, our amended and restated certificate of incorporation generally prohibits any stockholder from beneficially or constructively owning more than 9.8% in value or in number of shares, whichever is more restrictive, of our common or capital stock.
-We expect our Board of Directors to grant American Capital an exemption from this ownership limitation.
+Nasdaq symbol "AGNC"

+Ownership and transfer restrictions

+In order to assist us in complying with the limitations on the concentration of ownership of a REIT imposed by the Internal Revenue Code, our amended and restated certificate of incorporation generally prohibits any stockholder from beneficially or constructively owning more than 9.8% in value or in number of shares, whichever is more restrictive, of our common or capital stock.
+Our Board of Directors has granted American Capital an exemption from this ownership limitation.
 See "Description of Capital Stock-Restrictions on Ownership and Transfer of Our Capital Stock."
-Our Corporate Information